josefs/meta-paper/paper.md

 significant divergence is the choice of having two kinds of arrays.

 In meta-repa there are two types of arrays, delayed arrays.
-One of these types, pull arrays, were already presented in section
+One of these types, Pull arrays, were already presented in section
 \ref{sec:shallow}.
-The other type is push arrays, a notion originally introduced in [@claessen2012expressive].
-Push arrays shares many significant properties with pull arrays: they can be fused just as easily, are efficiently parallelizeable, and have a `Functor` instance.
+The other type is Push arrays, a notion originally introduced in [@claessen2012expressive].
+Push arrays shares many significant properties with Pull arrays: they can be fused just as easily, are efficiently parallelizeable, and have a `Functor` instance.

-However, push arrays are also in many ways complementary to pull arrays.
+However, Push arrays are also in many ways complementary to Pull arrays.
 The two types have different strengths:

 * Pull arrays can be indexed efficiently and by extension